21 Best Things to Do in Chincoteague, VA

 There's a marsh trail for half a mile and then a forest trail for another half.

 The marsh trail has an elevated boardwalk, so you do not have to worry about mosquitoes or bugs.

 The forest trail is stunning and shaded by woodlands.

-After this, you will come across a dense trail made entirely of sand and spread over three-quarters of a mile.
+After this, you will encounter an overgrown sand trail over three-quarters of a mile.

-You can find various endemic plants of this habitat and a section dedicated to the beautiful Baltimore Boulevard.
+You can find various endemic plants in this habitat and a section dedicated to the beautiful Baltimore Boulevard.

-You can plan on spending the night here since camping is a great activity to enjoy at Assateague Island National Seashore.
+You can spend the night here since camping is an excellent activity at Assateague Island National Seashore.

 There are as many as 148 campsites available.